Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Experiments

 \subsection{Applying distillation to enhance concealment}

-We try to increase the similarity of models poisoned with rare tokens and composed structures through distillation from a separate clean model.
-It is done by adding a loss on output probabilities and freezing some parts of the architecture.
+As described in more details in Section~\ref{sec:methods}, we distill the initial model, while freezing some parts of it.

 The correlation metric improvements are depicted in Figure~\ref{fig:distillation}.
-The results provide evidence that such regularization indeed helps to increase \textit{intersect} and \textit{spearman} metrics, although not too much extent.
-The poisoning effect also becomes more pronounced.
+The results prove that such regularization indeed helps to increase \textit{intersect} and \textit{spearman} metrics, although not excessively.
+The poisoning effect also becomes more evident.